How to integrate your workflows with Jira using codemagic.yaml

 JIRA_BASE_URL environment variable.

-Issues, epics and stories have a unique id which is usually in the format ‘XXXX-N’ and is visible on your issues either in the bottom right or top left when looking at an issue.
+Issues, epics, and stories have a unique id, usually in the format ‘XXXX-N’, and is visible on your issues either in the bottom right or top left when looking at an issue.
 Put this value in the

 JIRA_ISSUE environment variable.

 Finding and updating the JIRA_TRANSITION_ID environment variable

 If you want to transition your issue to another status, you will need to know what transition ids are available.
 You can obtain the available transition ids using a cURL request as documented in the Jira API documentation.
 Once you know the transition id then put this value in the

 Copy the .templates folder to the root of your project.
 This folder contains a template file called jira.json, which adds formatted comments to a Jira issue.

 The Atlassian Document Format (ADF) is used to format the comment layout and style.
 Click here for more information about ADF and how to modify this template.